Welcome to Southern Hospitality!

 Sometimes life gives us a big ole’ bowl of lemons and we have to decide what to do with them.
 That happened to me in 2011.
 Some big changes in my life, altering the path I had been on for 5 years.
 Divorce and financial devastation.
 Not at all what I had planned for my life.
 Losing everything I had worked for.
 You can read more about that when I wrote Life is Not a Magazine Cover, which will tell you where my heart is now after going through some hard times.

 If you’d like to read about my blogging journey thus far, how I got started and how it turned into a fulltime business, start here with My Blogging Story.

 So, I decided that I would make lemonade out of those lemons.
 After all I’m a GRITS (girl raised in the South).
 Our mamas taught us to get right back up after a fall, head held high and keep on walking forward.
-That is what I am doing.
-I am a steel magnolia.
+As a steel magnolia, that is what I did.

 As of April, 2011, I moved back in with my elderly parents back to my childhood home in Atlanta, GA.
 Started over.
 A new beginning.
 It was scary, but exciting at the same time.
 I was able to get back on my feet again and buy a fixer-upper house.
 This blog has turned into my personal journal, a place of sharing and exploring and hopefully inspiring other women along the way, as I share myself and my projects with all of you out there who have followed my journey over these last few years.